The discone antenna or discone aerial is often used where an omnidirectional wide band or bandwidth RF antenna design is needed.

 Although it is widely used for receiving applications, the discone antenna is less commonly used for transmitting.
 There are several reasons for this.
 Although it offers a wide bandwidth, it is not optimised for a particular band of frequencies and is less efficient than many other types of RF antenna design that can be used.

-Additionally the wideband with of the RF antenna means that spurious signals can be radiated more easily and the level of reflected power will vary over the operating range and may rise above acceptable limits in some areas.
+Additionally the wideband nature of the RF antenna means that spurious signals can be radiated more easily and the level of reflected power will vary over the operating range and may rise above acceptable limits in some areas.
 However with modern equipment, the filtering of the signal is normally very good, and this should not be too much of an issue.

 Physical aspects of the discone